 Students wishing to completely withdraw from the college can do so via eServices.
+Students should consult with an advisor prior to a full withdraw to ensure all considerations and financial transactions are complete.
 Students who totally withdraw from the College may be eligible for a refund as defined below.
-A student who withdraws simply by non-attendance (FN) will not be eligible for a refund.
-When students do not officially withdraw, they will be liable for all tuition and fees for those courses.
+When students do not officially withdraw, they will be liable for all tuition and fees associated with the courses.
 Business Services will determine if a refund is appropriate and to whom the refund should be distributed.
 Questions about refunds should be directed to Business Services.